 Note: Data in italics are ITU estimates.
-Source: ITU (as of June 2017).
+Source: ITU (as of June 2018).

-SeaMeWe3 (1999), -4 (2005) and -5 (2016); TWI1 (2006); IMEWE (2010); and AAE-1 (2017), with two more scheduled for deployment in 2018.
-There are more than 17 operators in fixed services and the incumbent PTCL dominates the fixed line sector.
-Both landlines and wireless CDMA are used for fixed telephone service.
 Fixed broadband consists mainly of ADSL followed by coaxial cable and FTTH and makes up around two thirds of the fixed broadband market.
 Fixed wireless broadband includes WiMax and CDMA EVDO technologies.
 The first Pakistan Internet Exchange Point (IXP) was launched in 2017 at Islamabad with eight participants and the consultations on a second IXP at Karachiare is underway.